jtblackk/CPSC-2150/Assignments/README.md

 The assignments document the process of engineering an extendable, more-than-two-player, digital version of tic-tac-toe.
 It covers requirements analysis, planning with UML, and the iterative process of developing the end product.

-##To play
-just download and unzip [this file](http://www.jeffblack.info/demos/Better%20Tic%20Tac%20Toe.7z) and run the Better Tic-Tac-Toe jar file.
+To play, just download and unzip [this file](http://www.jeffblack.info/demos/Better%20Tic%20Tac%20Toe.7z) and run the Better Tic-Tac-Toe jar file.

 The projects are all in Java and used the Model View Controller design pattern, Design By Contract, and Java best practices.